Volcanism and Active Geology of the island of Hawai'i (Field-based course)

 I have currently had UAF set this up to require permission for everyone to enroll, because there are no pre-requisite checks implemented by Wintermester.
 So please contact me for more details.

 - GEOS F293 CRN 39664

 - GEOS F393 CRN 39665

 Registration information for Wintermester is at the UAF Summer Sessions website.
-Registration for Wintermester courses opens on November 11 for degree-seeking students and November 18 for non-degree-seeking students (I think this means that non-UAF students need to wait until November 18).
+Registration for Wintermester courses opens on November 10 for UAF degree-seeking students and November 17 for non-degree-seeking students (including non-UAF students).
 However, to be sure of a place please contact me so that I can put you on the list for instructor permission.
 We have a short application process.